SoftwareHeritage/swh-deposit/docs/spec-loading.md

     'expired',          -- deposit has been there too long and is now deemed -- ready to be garbage collected
-    'ready-for-checks'  -- ready for checks to ensure data coherency 'ready',            -- deposit is fully received, checked, and ready for injection 'injecting,         -- injection is ongoing on swh's side 'success',          -- injection is successful
+    'ready-for-checks'  -- ready for checks to ensure data coherency 'ready-for-load',   -- deposit is fully received, checked, and ready for loading 'loading',          -- loading is ongoing on swh's side 'success',          -- loading is successful
-    'failure'           -- injection is a failure
+    'failure'           -- loading is a failure
 ```

 A deposit is stateful and can be made in multiple requests: